Chapter 10:

 Part 6

-A mostly silent day at Landon high was only broken up by constant whispers. “…Warren Prince…” They said.
-“I heard he got shot in the throat!”
+A mostly silent day at Landon high was only broken up by constant whispers. “…Warren Prince…” They said. “…Heard he got shot in the throat…!”
 Words echoed.
 “Yeah.
 He was killed! bet you anything that’s why Maggie’s out.”
-It was true, she wasn’t in.
+True enough, she wasn’t in.
 “I heard he was dealing drugs.
 He was a burnout, so not a surprise.”
 Rumors spread like wildfire.
 “I feel sorry for Maggie.”
 All those words, cycling around, shaking the already frayed conscience of one, Vergil Trask.

-The boy sat covering his head, trembling, with his psyche being bombarded by endless flashbacks to that scene.
-He was unable to truly escape the acrid stench of murder permeating his hands.
-Though done unintentionally, he’d used his powers to strike through Warren’s neck, killing him.
+The boy sat, head covered and trembling, with his psyche bombarded endlessly by flashbacks to that scene.
+No amount of furious cleaning scrubbed away the acrid stench of murder permeating his hands.
+Unclean.
+Ghastly!
+Unintentional as it was, he’d used his powers to strike through Warren’s neck, taking his life.
+Killing another person!

 “…I’m alright, L-Lefty.”

 “…Okay.”
 She said halfheartedly.
-“Harper’s out today too.
+“Harper is out today too.
 Did you hear from him?”
 Vergil didn’t answer.

-“I messaged him just now.
-Looks like he saw it, but I don’t see him typing back.”
+“I messaged dude earlier.”
 Pete put away his phone while twirling his curly locks, bored.
+“He saw it, but never said anything back.”
 Lefty and Pete conversed, but Vergil drifted off, lost in thought.

-Class started, but with his seat far enough to the back of the room, no one noticed Vergil sending off messages to Nicolaus, all remaining unread.
+Class began.
+With Vergil’s seat far to the back, no one noticed him sending off messages to Nicolaus; all unread.
 The young man’s eyelids gradually grew heavy, lowering the sleep deprived teen into an unfortunate mire of nightmares…

 Vergil’s feet dragged across dried, dead earth as he ambled through a lifeless forest.
 Frightened, unsteady hands caressed withered trees, snapping every branch with the slightest touch.
-The edge of the forest stretched on infinitely, no matter how hard he ran, it kept expanding outward!
-Alone, not a soul in sight, stalked by soft voices whispering his name, anxiety ravaged the young man.
-“Vergil…Vergil…Vergil…” The murmurs echoed.
-Branches piled up in front of him, obscuring the path, taking away the only hope for escape.
-Freedom seemed beyond his reach, and the voices grew louder as the decaying fauna fell atop his head!
-“Murderer…murderer…murderer…” They continued.
-His breaths short, he fell to his knees, watching the branches stack further up toward the sky, surrounding him, leaving the guilt stricken Vergil trapped!
-They rained down blows, pelting and pummeling the teen for simply looking up the deadwood wall erected before him!
+The forest’s edge stretched on infinitely, no matter how hard he ran; it expanded outward!
+Alone, not a soul in sight, stalked by soft voices whispering his name, anxiety ravaged the timid boy.
+“Vergil…Vergil…Vergil…” The murmurs built into echoes.
+Branches piled up in front of him, obscuring the path, taking away all hope for escape!
+Salvation seemed beyond his reach, with voices growing louder and decaying fauna falling atop his head!
+“Murderer…murderer…murderer…” They became violent.
+His breaths short, Vergil fell to his knees, watching the branches stack further up toward the sky, surrounding him, leaving the guilt-stricken teen trapped!
+They rained down blows, pelting and pummeling him for simply looking up the deadwood wall!
 “Vergil…Murder…Vergil…” Louder and louder, the inescapable forest called his name, until all at once it stopped…and low gurgling began.

-When Vergil peered up next, the tree bark was no longer gray and dried, but pasty and quivering, hairy and pinkish.
+When Vergil peered up next, the tree bark was neither gray nor dried, but pasty, quivering, hairy and pinkish.
 As his eyes traced the trunks, agonized, gasping for air, Warren Prince glared down with bloodshot eyes!
 His face, warped into a tree, filled with rage, blood bubbled from the roots!
 “I’m…I’m…sorry…” Vergil wept, as the branches all twisted to point at the sobbing boy.
 The accusatory fingers of the withered fauna blamed him, saying he was at fault.
-“No…I…I didn’t mea-” A hand clamped over his mouth, holding him down as all the others struck him, punching, and slapping the boy as blood welled up around his head, drowning him in the dirt below!
+“No…I…I didn’t mea-” A hand clamped over his mouth, holding him down as all the others struck him; punching, and slapping the boy as blood welled up around his head, drowning him in the dirt below!
 “No…no…No!
 Stop!”

 Vergil screamed and shot up from the desk!
 Glassy energy around him exploded outward, blasting several nearby classmates back!
 “What on earth?!”
 The teacher hollered from the front of the room!
-Vergil quickly came to his senses and unmade the barrier!
+Vergil quickly came to his senses and dispelled the projections!
 “What happened back there?!”
+Surrounded by several downed students, Vergil couldn’t catch his breath.

 “I don’t know!
 Trask stood up and then we all got blown around!”
-One of the students said from the floor.
+One student said from the floor.

 Part 7

 Nicolaus watched the hands of the clock tick by.
 He craved distraction!
-Playing video games, catching up on anime, loafing about his apartment, anything aside from being at work, and allowing his mind to play on the trepidation surrounding Aran, was ideal!
-However, he was just sitting at his desk, looking over tickets from users, listening to the monotonous ticking, slowly driving himself insane!
-He wanted to get up and…!
+Video games, anime, loafing about his apartment; anything aside from being at work and stewing on trepidation about Aran, was ideal!
+However, he was stuck at his desk, looking over tickets from users, while the monotonous ticking slowly drove him insane!
+Nicolaus wanted to get up and…!
 A message popped up on the screen of his PC and to his astonishment it was from Amala Singh!

+Amala slipped in behind for a playful scare!
 “Rah!”
-Only a joke, though it nearly caused the constantly on edge Nicolaus to burst into flight, launching out of his worn-out sneakers!
+Only a joke, it nearly caused Nicolaus to burst into flight right out of his worn-out sneakers!
 “Hello, Nicolaus!
 Mighty jumpy, no?”
-Amala slipped in behind for a playful scare!

 “Wh-what’s with you?!”
-While trying to catch his breath, Nicolaus staggered to a nearby bench for support.
-The sudden rush of adrenaline turned Nicolaus’s legs into a pair of wet noodles, barely able to support him.
+Feeling his heart slam the back of his ribcage, the spook was successful!
+That sudden rush of adrenaline turned Nicolaus’s legs into a pair of wet noodles, barely able to support him.
 “Can you even be here?
 Shouldn’t you be home or something?”
+Nicolaus staggered to a nearby bench for support while trying to catch his breath.

 “Well…Vernon has been making me take your meetings, you know.”